EFFICACY IN IDIOPATHIC HYPERSOMNIA

 - XYWAV® (calcium, magnesium, potassium, and sodium oxybates).
 Prescribing Information.
 Palo Alto, CA: Jazz Pharmaceuticals, Inc.

 - FDA grants first of its kind indication for chronic sleep disorder treatment.
 News release.
 U.S. Food and Drug Administration; August 12, 2021.
-Accessed October 21, 2022. https://www.fda.gov/news-events/press-announcements/fda-grants-first-its-kind-indication-chronic-sleep-disorder-treatment.
+Accessed June 17, 2024. https://www.fda.gov/

 - Johns MW.
 A new method for measuring daytime sleepiness: the Epworth Sleepiness Scale.
 Sleep.
 1991;14(6):540-545.